tonka3000/raycast-charts-extension/README.md

 ## Features

-- Extension Charts (by total extension installs)
+- Extension Charts (by total extension installs, last day installs and last day growth)
-- Author Charts (by total extension installs of all author extensions)
+- Author Charts (by total extension installs of all author extensions, last day installs and last day growth)

 ## Icon
 Command icons are provided by <a href="https://www.flaticon.com/free-icons/statistics" title="statistics icons">Statistics icons created by Freepik - Flaticon</a>